-The three most common PropTech pitfalls
+The four most common proptech pitfalls are:

-With 5G and Wi-Fi 6 right around the corner, you may not need to upgrade your building’s wiring.
-Instead, installing repeaters within the property may be enough to boost the signal and achieve the results you’re looking for.
+With 5G and WiFi 6 right around the corner, you may not need to upgrade your building’s wiring.
+Instead, installing repeaters within your property may be enough to boost the signal and achieve the results you’re seeking.

 Remember that the reason for adding any amenity is to improve tenant satisfaction, operational efficiency, or both to positively impact NOI.
 However, if the upfront or ongoing investment is too large, it may not make fiscal sense to invest in an otherwise desirable amenity.

-Assessing your installer and PropTech provider
+4. Assessing your installer and proptech provider

 The wrong installer can:

 - Damage the hardware

 - Overcomplicate the installation, resulting in unnecessary costs

 - Miss deadlines

 Now that you know an inefficient installer is one of the most common pitfalls of proptech, let’s lay out some strategies that will help you determine if a certain installer is right for you.